rlink-rs/rlink-rs/README.md

 eg: upload to `hdfs://nn/path/to/rlink-yarn-manager-0.2.1-jar-with-dependencies.jar`

-### update asset to hdfs
+### update dashboard to hdfs
-upload `rlink-deployment.zip` to hdfs
+upload `rlink-dashboard.zip` to hdfs

-eg: upload to `hdfs://nn/path/to/rlink-deployment.zip`
+eg: upload to `hdfs://nn/path/to/rlink-dashboard.zip`

 ### update application to hdfs